 - Chimney heights for solid fuel appliances

-The height masonry chimney should not exceed above the roof structure depends on the density of the masonry used for the chimney.
+The height masonry chimneys should not exceed above the roof structure depends on the density of the masonry used for the chimneys.

 - Contractors - how to choose a reputable one

 For information you need to find out before employing a contractor, see how to choose a reputable contractor.

 Building control guidance on demolitions, Building Act 1984, sections 80-83: any work must have the permission of the local authority.

 - Domestic electrical installations

 Building control domestic electrical installations from January 2005 are now covered by building regulations.